 It costs £13 to file a confirmation statement online in any 12-month period.
 You’ll only ever pay the £13 fee once in a year, so filing another one in the same period won’t result in an extra charge.
 If you do decide to file a paper submission, the charge jumps to £40.
 It’s also more laborious without any of it being pre-populated – plus the trip to the post box!

-Who within the company or partnership is responsible for completing the confirmation statement?
+Who is responsible for completing the confirmation statement?

 Subscribe to our newsletter to get accounting tips like this right to your inbox